Skip to content

 PowerShell is a command-line interface for Windows 10 and 11.
-It provides a powerful scripting environment for automating system administration tasks.
-Built on the .NET Framework, it enables you to access and manipulate objects in Windows more easily and concisely than traditional shells, such as the Command Prompt.
-PowerShell commands, which are also called ‘cmdlets’, let you interact with your operating system like a pro and simplify complex tasks.
-Below is a list of all the essential commands for this powerful tool that will help you accomplish basic and advanced tasks.
+It enables you to access and manipulate objects and automate tasks in Windows more easily than the Command Prompt.
+PowerShell cmdlets let you interact with your operating system and simplify complex tasks.
+Below is a list of all the essential PowerShell cmdlets and commands to help you accomplish basic and advanced tasks.

 Basics of Windows PowerShell